Social selling is social, not selling

 It's important not to get too " sales-ish " when interacting with potential and existing customers through social media; it's essential not to get too "sales-ish".
 And if your company is new to social media, don't dive into social selling immediately.
 Instead, long before you jump to sales pitches, establish your position as an expert in your industry.

 One way to build and prepare your brand and credibility for social selling is by sharing relevant, engaging, and valuable content.
 For B2B companies and business influencers using LinkedIn, this could mean sharing content created by others that aligns with their brand and company.
 And it might mean creating and sharing engaging content that others will find valuable to establish your company brand or your brand as a knowledge leader.
-Ensure that you show your prospects that you're not just out to get something.
+Show your prospects that you're not just out to get something.
 You're there to give something, too.

 Listen and build relationships